 Written by Rose Souders

-You’ve developed your social media strategy and begun implementing, but are your efforts actually producing results?
-It’s time to talk numbers.
+You’ve developed your social media strategy and begun implementing it, but are your efforts actually producing results?
+It’s time to talk about social media reporting.
 We know that most people hate the analytics side of social media marketing, but social media reporting is an essential part (maybe the most important!) if you intend to use social media as a tool to hit your marketing goals.
 Analytics and numbers are our bread and butter, so we’re going to walk you through it so the task feels a bit more approachable.

-social media reporting should be done every month
+Social media reporting should be done at least every month

 As we mentioned in our How to Efficiently Manage Your Social Media in 1 Hour a Day blog, you need to check your numbers at least once a month to make sure that you’re not wasting your time doing things that aren’t working, or worse, publishing content that is totally throwing off your online community.
 Yes, your strategy and social media efforts are more than just sell sell sell, but let’s be real, you’re a business with revenue goals.
 You need to pay attention to the return on your investment, both time and ad spend.